exercism/vimscript/exercises/practice/two-bucket/.docs/instructions.md

 You are told you must start with bucket one.
 So your first action is to fill bucket one.
 You choose to empty bucket one for your second action.
-For your third action, you may not fill bucket two, because this violates the third rule -- you may not end up in a state after any action where the starting bucket is empty and the other bucket is full.
+For your third action, you must not fill bucket two, because this violates the third rule -- you must not end up in a state after any action where the starting bucket is empty and the other bucket is full.

 Written with <3 at [Fullstack Academy][fullstack] by Lindsay Levine.